 Moreover, people tend to work within money budgets for goods such as mobility.
 For example, people in all societies spend about 13-15% of their discretionary income on travel.
-If consumers become richer, or travelling by car becomes more efficient and thus cheaper, the happy individuals transfer the surplus or saving to, for example, purchase of air tickets.

-Taxing mobility and energy temporarily allows governments to seize more of the travel money budget, but in the long run, humans instinctively maximise their range of, and thus access to, resources.
-Mobility will keep increasing about 2% a year (Fig. 9) as consumers substitute better machines, that is, machines that offer low-cost speed.

-Americans still average only about a minute per day in airplanes, while a person who flies about 150,000 km per year-as many APPEA attendees probably do-averages about 40 minutes per day.
-Even super-efficient planes will form an immense growth market for your fuels as more people join the jetset.
+If consumers become richer or traveling by car becomes more efficient and thus cheaper, the happy individuals transfer the surplus or saving to, for example, purchase of air tickets.
+Taxing mobility and energy temporarily allows governments to seize more of the travel money budget, but over the long run, humans instinctively maximize their range and thus access to resources.
+Mobility will keep increasing about 2 percent per year [Slide 10] as they substitute better machines, that is, machines that offer low cost speed.
+Americans still average only a about a minute per day in airplanes, while a person who flies about 150,000 km per year, as many APPEA attendees probably do, averages about 40 minutes per day.
+Even super-efficient planes will form an immense growth market for your fuels as more people join the jet set.

-What are the most promising ways for the energy system to meet the next round of consumer demands amid fears about global climate change?
-For electricity, I propose generation companies and their suppliers should develop very large zero-emission power plants or ZEPPs.
+What are the most promising ways for the energy system to meet the next round of consumer demands amidst fears about global climate change?
+For electricity, I propose generation companies and their suppliers should develop very large zeroemission power plants or ZEPPs.
 Operating on methane, a ZEPP puts out electricity and carbon dioxide that can easily be sequestered.
-A company called Clean Energy Systems in Bakersfield, California, already has a prototype of 5 MW and is working on models for 50 MW and 500 MW.
-One design fittingly uses CO2 as an operating fluid (Fig. 10).

-Japanese colleagues calculate a ZEPP could reach 70% efficiency-green indeed compared to the 30% of today's coal plants, with an accompanying saving of carbon emission.
-My dream is 5 GW ZEPPs, super fast, operating at high temperatures and high pressures and thus super compact, so the ZEPPs could fit comfortably within the existing infrastructure (Fig. 11).
+A company called Clean Energy Systems in Bakersfield California already has a prototype of 5 MW and is working on models for 50 MW and 500 MW.
+One design fittingly uses CO2 as an operating fluid [Slide 11].
+Japanese colleagues calculate a ZEPP could reach 70% efficiency, green indeed compared to the 30% of today's coal plants with accompanying saving of carbon emission.
+My dream is a 5 GW ZEPPs, super fast, operating at high temperatures and high pressures and thus super compact, so the ZEPPs could fit comfortably within the existing infrastructure [Slide 12].

 Efficiency must be reckoned in space as well as energy and carbon.
-To me the essence of green is no-new-structures, or at least few new visible ones.
-Like computers and the internet, the energy system-to be deeply green-should become more powerful and smaller.
-During the 20th century, electric generators grew from 10 to 1 million kW, scaling up an astonishing 100,000 times.
+To me the essence of green is No New Structures, or at least few new visible ones.
+Like computers and the internet, the energy system to be deeply green should become more powerful and smaller.
+[Slide 13] During the 20th century, electric generators grew from 10 to 1 million kW, scaling up an astonishing 100,000 times.
 Yet a power station today differs little in the space it occupies from that of 50 or 100 years ago.
 For a ZEPP in a few decades, think of a space shuttle engine that might operate for 300,000 hours.
 A couple of thousand ZEPPs around India and China would be good customers for APPEA.
-How can China and India multiply their
+How can China and India multiply their power by 5 or 10 unless the new system fits into a small footprint?